HollyPony/react-rest-api/README.md

 ![Execute Tests](https://github.com/HollyPony/react-rest-api/workflows/Execute%20Tests/badge.svg)

-Lightweight React API for rest calls supporting Provider config and use hooks.
+Lightweight – no dependencies – React API for rest calls supporting Provider config and use hooks.

-It's basically [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) wrapped in a [React Context](https://reactjs.org/docs/context.htm).
+It's basically [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) wrapped in a [React Context](https://reactjs.org/docs/context.htm) providing [React hooks](https://reactjs.org/docs/hooks-overview.html) and [React Consumer](https://reactjs.org/docs/context.html#contextconsumer).

-> So, this doc will not explain how `fetch` work but how this package wrap it.
+> So, this doc will not explain how all this concepts works but how this package wrap it.

 Features: